Atlin (electoral district): Towns and industry

-Notable MLAs
+Members of the Legislative Assembly

-The most notable Member of the Legislative Assembly from Atlin was Frank Calder.
+The most notable member of the Legislative Assembly from Atlin was Frank Calder.
 A Nisga'a, he originally ran for the CCF, and then the NDP, but in the 1975 election he switched sides to Social Credit, but went down to defeat under that party's banner in 1979 and retired from electoral politics.

 Electoral history

+Due to its small electorate, battles over spoiled ballots were critical in Atlin's electoral history: